neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 type MovieActorsEdge {
     cursor: String! # Required by Relay
     node: PersonNode! # Required by Relay
-    fields: ActedIn # Fields of the relationship
+    fields: ActedIn! # Fields of the relationship
 }
 ```